pingleware/bestbooks/packages/bestbooks-core/README.md

 | [hrm](https://github.com/pingleware/bestbooks-hrm)     | a human resource management integration |
 | [tax](https://github.com/pingleware/bestbooks-tax)     | tax integration for federal, state and local taxes |

+## Application
+The above modules mentioned above define the BestBooks Accounting Application Framework that is used to create an accounting application at [https://github.com/pingleware/bestbooks](https://github.com/pingleware/bestbooks)

 # Test Driven Development

 TDD will be utilized during the development and maintenance, using the mocha test framework.